fledge-iot/fledge/docs/91_version_history.rst

        - A new notification delivery mechanism has been implemented that uses the set point control mechanism to assert control on a south service.
 The plugin allows you to set the values of one or more control items on the notification triggered and set a different set of values when the notification rule clears.
        - North services now support Python as well as C++ plugins.
        - New documentation has been added to help in troubleshooting PI connection issues.
+       - The pi_server and ocs north plugins are deprecated in favour of the newer and more feature rich OMF north plugin.
+These deprecated plugins cannot be used in north services and are only provided for backward compatibility when run as north tasks.
+These plugins will be removed in a future release.

     - Bug Fix: